BlogTalkRadio/Minimum/README.md

 **`mm.module(moduleName, [dependencyArray], func)`**
 - moduleName | string: name of the module
-- dependencyArray | array of strings | optional : is the array of dependencies that required the module to execute
+- dependencyArray | array of strings | optional : is the array of dependencies that are required by the module to execute
 - func | function: the function to be executed, only once.
-This function will get the dependencies by parameters, in the same order as the dependecyArray.
+This function will get the dependencies by parameters, in the same order as the dependencyArray.

 **`mm.app([dependencyArray], func)`**
 app will be only executed once when the Dom is loaded.
 It only supports one "app" module.
-- dependencyArray | array of strings | optional : is the array of dependencies that required the module to execute
+- dependencyArray | array of strings | optional : is the array of dependencies that are required by the module to execute
 - func | function: the function to be executed, only once.
 This function will get the dependencies by parameters, in the same order as the dependencyArray.

 Callbacks